 Discussion

 When examining the Lichtig and Lucas (2017) dataset, we found numerous reproducibility issues.
-Correcting fossil species measurements, correcting some ecological classifications (e.g., Malachersus tornieri was corrected to be terrestrial), including all datapoints (aquatic turtles with high-domed carapaces such as Terrapene coahuila were reinserted), and using adequate phylogenetic discriminant analysis returns strongly different results that no further support the central claims of the Lichtig and Lucas (2017) study.
+Correcting fossil species measurements, correcting some ecological classifications (e.g., Malachersus tornieri was corrected to be terrestrial), including all datapoints (aquatic turtles with high-domed carapaces such as Terrapene coahuila were reinserted), and using adequate phylogenetic discriminant analysis returns strongly different results that no longer support the central claims of the Lichtig and Lucas (2017) study.
 Based on our results, the simple carapace measurements proposed by Lichtig and Lucas (2017) are insufficient to characterize or infer ecology of turtles.
-This is because several extant aquatic and terrestrial turtle species exist that show doming that is atypical for the majority of their ecological guild.
-In addition, this is because there is a large region of morphological overlap along the gradient of doming.
+This is not only because several extant aquatic and terrestrial turtle species exist that show doming that is atypical for the majority of their ecological guild, as our analyses excluding these species demonstrate.
+More importantly, this is because there is a large region of morphological overlap along the gradient of doming.
+Using finer habitat ecologies does not lead to a gradational pattern of doming according to habitat ecology: Our Figure 2 shows species mean data for the recorded shell ratios, whereby species are colour-coded according to their intensity of hand-webbing, which is a morphological proxy for their swimming capabilities (e.g., Foth et al. 2019; Dziomber et al. 2020).
+Although we do not provide formal statistical analyses for this, the webbing-groups show large overlap especially along the doming axis.

+Our results do not mean that there is no habitat information in turtle shell shape, but that the simple measurements proposed by Lichtig and Lucas (2017) do not work as sufficient discriminators between the two principal habitat ecologies of turtles.